salt-formulas/salt-formula-horizon/README.rst

         secure: True

-Horizon package setup with SSL
+Horizon package setup with SSL.

+Important: for the sake of backwards compatibility `ssl_no_verify` attribute defaults to True when horizon:server:identity:encryption is set to 'ssl'.

 .. code-block:: yaml